Abstract

 Committee Revisions

 The SSV DAO is proactively preparing for the launch of SSV 2.0 by streamlining existing committees that have successfully fulfilled their initial mandates.
 These committees will transition to a lean operational mode, focusing on developing future strategies.
-To navigate current market conditions effectively, committee composition and compensation will be adjusted, ensuring that a powerful core team remains to plan for future initiatives.
+To navigate current market conditions effectively, committee composition will be adjusted, ensuring that a powerful core team remains to plan for future initiatives.
 Additionally, the DAO is clarifying roles and dissolving outdated programs and working groups from its early stages.
 To enhance transparency, dedicated voting spaces on Snapshot will be introduced for each committee, making the decision-making process more accessible and accountable.

 Verified Operator Committee